 There are many ways to get involved in looking after your community’s catchment.

-You can sign up for our quarterly Catchments Newsletter using the form below, and if you let us know what county you are in, we can contact you with relevant information about anything new that starts in your area.
+When you sign up for our Catchments Newsletter, if you tell us what county you are in, we can contact you with information about anything new that starts in your area.

 You can get in touch with the office by emailing firstname.lastname@example.org or phone 0761 06 5262.